 All faculty, staff, students, and visitors will be provided with face coverings.
 Training on proper use and maintenance will be provided.
 Gloves will be provided to limited locations where efficacy has been determined.
 N/R95, N/R99, or N/R100 respirators will be prioritized and utilized by Student Health Services staff and University Police for interactions with potentially ill individuals, while procedure masks will be used for low-risk operational tasks.
 Gowns, goggles, and face shields are in stock and available to employees at Student Health Services and University Police.
+A hotline has been established at (845) 257-MASK.
+Members of the campus community as well as neighbors and visitors who observe individuals who are not in compliance can report noncompliance.
+Student Affairs will handle reports about students; Human Resources, Diversity & Inclusion will handle reports about employees.
+Students may face judicial charges and employees may face disciplinary action for noncompliance.

 Division and College leaders have utilized a flow chart to identify areas which require specialized PPE.
 Primary focus has been on instituting social distancing where possible, by altering workplace and educational processes to maintain 6 feet of space between individuals, utilizing remote technology options where practicable, and utilizing telework and online forms to prevent face-to-face interactions.
 In areas where proximate interactions are unavoidable, face coverings and/or barriers will be utilized.
-Points of sale, Check-in desks, Residence Life Housing Offices, and public-facing administrative offices will be provided with clear barriers, in addition to utilizing socially distant queues.
+Points of sale,

+Check-in desks, Residence Life Housing Offices, and public-facing administrative offices will be provided with clear barriers, in addition to utilizing socially distant queues.